Viral Pic! Ranbir Kapoor Shoots As The Imprisoned Sanjay Dutt On The Sets Of Sanju & We're Intrigued

 Did You Know?

-The trailer of Sanju has already hit 27M view it's on topping the list of trending list of YouTube from last three days.
+The trailer of Sanju has already hit 27M views and it's been topping on YouTube since the last three days.

-Ranbir Kapoor has also kick-started the prep work for the next schedule of Brahmastra starring Alia Bhatt, Amitabh Bachchan and Mouni Roy.
+Ranbir Kapoor has also kick-started the prep work for the next schedule of Brahmastra starring Alia Bhatt, Amitabh Bachchan, and Mouni Roy.
 The film will be helmed by Ayan Mukerji.

 Shamshera On The Cards Too!